thekelvinliu/website-location-service/README.md

 # website-location-service
-a microservice that saves information to dynamodb after receiving a get request from the yo api
+a serverless microservice that gets and puts location information to dynamodb